 There was little in the way of methodology explained in the study.
 This includes no information about what was done to limit the personalization of search results (since you want to control for that independent variable), nor what search terms they actually used.
 In fact, in reading the two previous studies these researchers published, it’s not even clear they’re aware how search engines work in terms of their monetization strategies, the weekly algorithm changes they employ, and personalization of search results.

 There is also some apparent sloppiness in the researcher’s efforts, in my opinion.
 There is no rationale given for the specific 25-day period of time they used to examine in the study, versus any other period of time.
 And in fact, they acknowledge they didn’t really look all that closely at the majority of datapoints they had gathered.
-The researchers ignored 7 months’ worth of research data to focus only on the 3 weeks before the election.2
+The researchers ignored 7 months’ worth of research data to focus only on the 3 weeks before the election. ((The researchers claimed this was due to what they said were recruiting issues and refining their procedures.
+Which begs the question — shouldn’t their procedures had been refined in a pilot study first, as most researchers would have done?))

 They also made the decision, post-hoc, to discard all Gmail.com based data because of anomalies in that data.
 Those anomalies happened to show no such bias, which they attributed to either a set of “bots” or — wait for it — intentional sabotage on Google’s part.